Getting your Trinity Audio player ready...

 At-large Councilor Brian Gomes, an outspoken public safety advocate who voted for the cut, but ultimately was the lone vote against the general fund allocation, said “we don’t have the bodies” to fill vacancies.
 “There’s no reason to tax the taxpayer” for those positions unless they can be filled.

-The Police Department stands at 201 uniformed officers, short of a full complement of 256.
-Those 55 slots are more than half the city’s total vacant positions of nearly 100, said Chief Financial Officer Robert Ekstrom.
+The Police Department’s complement of sworn officers at any given time fluctuates with retirements and new hires.
+It stands now at about 200 sworn officers, short of a full complement of 256.
+The approximately 50 open slots are more than half the city’s total vacant positions of nearly 100, said Chief Financial Officer Robert Ekstrom.

 With Morad leading the charge, the council trimmed allocations for vacant positions and new positions across city departments.